 Hearty and healthy, this chicken and garlic broth is packed with flavour and goodness.
-And, the symphony of flavours in the broth are the perfect complement for the tasty and succulent chicken drumsticks.
+The symphony of flavours in the broth are the perfect complement for the tasty and succulent chicken drumsticks.

 There are three keys to the success of this dish..

-It is not OK to just use any brown chicken stock in this dish.
-You need to use this brown chicken stock, or something similar.
-It is a brown stock because the chicken bones (chicken wings in this case) and vegetables are roasted before going into the stock pot.
+It is not OK to use any brown chicken stock in this dish.
+You need to use this brown chicken stock or something similar that you make yourself.
+It is a brown stock because the chicken bones (chicken wings in this case) and vegetables are roasted before going into the stockpot.
 The vegetables include fennel, providing some subtle anise notes, carried through in the final dish with the charred fennel pieces.
-One last ingredient really sets this stock apart from the store bought varieties – miso.
-This umami packed ingredient is smeared on the roasting chicken wings, so contributing its own sweet earthy notes.
+One last ingredient really sets this stock apart from the store-bought varieties – miso.
+This umami-packed ingredient is smeared on the roasting chicken wings, so contributing its own sweet earthy notes.

 The stock is further enhanced by simmering with more vegetables that have themselves first been simmered in butter.
 Why butter?
 Because it adds a flavour note that no vegetable oil can.
 Being a garlic broth, garlic features in this vegetable selection.
 While there is roast garlic in the stock, this fresh garlic brings a more spicy note.

-While the stock will have picked up some seasoning from the miso, the chicken and garlic broth is further enhanced by the addition of fish sauce.
+While the stock will have picked up some seasoning from the miso, the chicken and garlic soup is further enhanced by adding fish sauce.
 Fish sauce is rich in glutamates, providing a “meatier” tasting broth with no hint of the pungent fish smell of pure fish sauce.
 Read this Chicago Tribune article for more on using fish sauce as a seasoning.

 The roast vegetables